osrf/mbari_wec/docs/docs/Tutorials/ROS2/CPPTemplate.md

 }
 ```

-## Compile, Test, Run
+## Build, Test, Run

 At this point, your new package should build, pass tests, and run against the sim (will connect
 but do nothing).

+It is assumed that you have already installed or built the buoy packages.

-From your workspace:
+From your workspace (e.g. `~/controller_ws`) build your package:
 ```
 $ colcon build
 Starting >>> mbari_wec_template_cpp